hughplay/TVR/README.md

 ### Environments

-You can create an isloate python environment by running:
+You can create an isloated python environment by running:

 ```
 cd src